How to Install an Electric Vehicle (EV) Charging Station at Home

 Generally speaking, it’s ideal to park your car closer to an existing outlet.
 But there are chargers in the market that come with about 21 feet of cable as well as extension cords for your charging unit.
 So, as long as you can park within that distance, you shouldn’t have any problem if you want to install a home EV charging station.

 Another issue that may arise is whether your home’s electrical system can handle the added burden of car charging.
 Most residential electrical systems are not created with EV charging in mind.
-A licensed electrician can help assess your house’s readiness, but one hint that you need an upgrade is when your electrical panel doesn’t have any room for an additional circuit breaker.
+If you're unsure about your house's electrical readiness, consulting a licensed electrician can be helpful.
+One indication that an upgrade may be necessary is if your electrical panel lacks space for an additional circuit breaker.

 How much does it cost to have an EV charger installed?